elijahr/nim-ci/README.md

 #### `BINS`

-a bash array containing the `bin` entries from the nimble file.
+A bash array containing the `bin` entries from the .nimble file.

 #### `BIN_DIR`

-`binDir` value from the nimble file.
+The `binDir` value from the .nimble file.

 #### `BIN_EXT`